 I always had a hunch that a lot of people were like me in that way.
 Kitchen Stewardship has validated the fact that I’m not the only person who can’t be superwoman, at least not in one impressive leap.

-Here are my Top 10 Kitchen Stewardship Habits.
 These are some of the foundational things that I do in the kitchen.
 They are a good place to start because they make an impressive difference – most of them positively impact nutrition, budget AND environment.
+3-for-1 deals are the best kind. 🙂

-It’s still important to tackle ONE of them at a time, but this list is less daunting to look at than the 36 Monday Missions I shared for your review this week.
+It’s still important to tackle ONE of them at a time, but this list is less daunting to look at than the 100+ Monday Missions we have shared since 2009.
 Prioritizing is vital to your success!
-The Top 10 is in order of importance.
+(The Top 10 is in order of importance.)

 If you’re just starting your journey to real food, you really can’t do it all at once.
 Impossible.